 PG&E has provided a complete description of the Recovery Bonds and proposed a Recovery Bond transaction structure.
 As discussed below, PG&E acknowledges that the details of the proposed structure are subject to modification, depending upon the marketing of each series of the Recovery Bonds and negotiations with the rating agencies that will be asked to rate each series of the Recovery Bonds.
 PG&E proposes that the final structure and terms of each series of the Recovery Bonds will be determined after analysis and marketing and after input from the rating agencies, the underwriters, and the Finance Team (as defined herein), and that the final structure and terms will be described in a PG&E Issuance Advice Letter submitted to the Commission.
-That Issuance Advice Letter would be subject to the Commission's review and the Commission's ability to stop the sale for a failure to adhere to the terms of the Financing Order, i.e., after notice and within four business days, the Commission may halt the sale through action of the Commission Staff.
+That Issuance Advice Letter would be subject to the Commission's review and the Financing Order, i.e., after notice and within four business days, the Commission may halt the sale through action of the Commission Staff.